Version effective date: 1 September 2022

 If this Agreement is terminated:

-(a) by you due to breach by Energage, we will provide you with a pro rata refund for any fees prepaid by you applicable to the period following the termination of this Agreement; or
+(a) by you due to breach by Energage and you have a Subscription, we will provide you with a pro rata refund for any fees prepaid by you applicable to the period following the termination of this Agreement; or

-(b) by Energage due to breach by you, we will bill you, and you will pay, for any accrued but unbilled fees, and you will remain liable to pay any invoices outstanding on the termination date.
+(b) by Energage due to breach by you and you have a Subscription, we will bill you, and you will pay, for any accrued but unbilled fees, and you will remain liable to pay any invoices outstanding on the termination date.

 8.6 DATA EXPORTS

 A portion of Energage Services include functionality that enables you to export Customer Data in your account at any time during the Term.
-If the foregoing functionality is not operational, we may assist you to export any Customer Data that existed in your account at the time of termination, provided you make such request before the end of your Subscription Term.
+If the foregoing functionality is not operational, we may assist you to export any Customer Data that existed in your account at the time of termination, provided you make such request after you stop using the Services and before the end of your Subscription Term (if you have a Subscription).
 However, we do not guarantee that all Customer Data will be able to be exported and only Customer Data that is permitted to be transferred to you within the terms of any applicable Confidentiality Notice or other privacy setting will be transferred to you.
 Upon Customer’s written request, Energage will delete all Customer Data from its production environments.

 Each party represents and warrants that: